clulab/tomcat-text/README.md

     sbt "runMain org.clulab.asist.RunDialogAgent mqtt {hostname} {port}"

-To connect to a broker on localhost at the MQTT default port (1883), the agent can be started using "mqtt" as its sole argument.
+To connect to a broker on localhost at the MQTT default port (1883), the agent can be started as follows:

     sbt "runMain org.clulab.asist.RunDialogAgent mqtt"